OnStar is proud to work with First Responders

 Consistent with 18 USC 2702(b)(8), (c)(4), OnStar may act in good faith when OnStar believes that an emergency involving danger of death or serious physical injury to any person requires disclosure without delay of communications relating to the emergency.

-If a Member is locked out of his or her vehicle, they can take the following steps:
+If a Member is locked out of his or her vehicle with active OnStar service, they can take the following steps:

-Members may also use their vehicle's mobile app to remotely unlock to doors.
+Members may also use their vehicle's mobile app to remotely unlock the doors.